Applying for an ID card for an adult

 To use a discount rate on the state fee, please provide a copy of the relevant proof at the foreign mission.

-If the document is not in the Estonian, Russian or English language, it must be translated by a sworn translator or the translation must be notarized.
+If the document is not in Estonian, Russian or English, it must be translated and the translation must be made by a sworn translator or notarised.

-For more information on legalizing and apostilling documents, see the website of the Ministry of Foreign Affairs.
+For more information on legalization of documents and apostils, visit the Ministry of Foreign Affairs website.

 Applying for an ID card for a ward